Echo, Utah

 Echo is a census-designated place located in northwestern Summit County, Utah, United States.
 The population was 60 at the 2020 census.

 Echo was founded in 1854.
 The community took its name from nearby Echo Canyon.

 History

 Echo originated as a stopover along the Mormon Trail.
-Later the town served as a junction between the First transcontinental railroad and a spur line to serve silver mines near Park City.
+Susanah Sneath Harker was an early Mormon pioneer who with her Husband, Joseph Henry Harker, gave birth to William Sneath Harker in Echo canyon September 25, 1847 before joining the rest of the Mormon pioneers who arrived between July 24 and October 1, 1847.
+Joseph and Susanah's sons John and Joseph died before the journey west with the pioneers.
+This left only their son Job as a toddler to travel from Winter Quarters Nebraska to Utah with his father and pregnant mother.
+October 1 is celebrated by some descendants as Harker Day in the United States.
+The town served as a junction between the First transcontinental railroad and a spur line to serve silver mines near Park City.
 Since the creation of U.S. Highways Echo has served as a highway junction, where the main road coming from Wyoming splits with one branch proceeding towards Salt Lake City, continuing towards San Francisco, California, and the other towards Ogden, continuing to Portland, Oregon.
 Originally the main highway was numbered U.S. Route 30S and the branch was U.S. Route 530; the modern freeway equivalents are numbered Interstate 80 and Interstate 84.